 If an adjacent sidewalk does not exist or is not available, temporary sidewalks shall be installed at no additional cost to divert pedestrian traffic around construction.

-Public Transit

-All construction areas along [Consultant to list roads] are within York Region Transit (YRT) and VIVA bus routes.

-The Contractor must coordinate with, and accommodate all public transit and temporarily relocate existing bus stops that are impacted by construction works.

-Any temporary transit infrastructure (such as bus shelter) relocations shall be communicated a minimum of 10 Working Days prior to disruption.

-Any temporary transit bus stop relocations shall be communicated to the affected Transit authority a minimum of two business days prior to disruption.

 School Transit

 School transit routes may be located within the limits of this project.
 These routes may include York Region District School Board (plant.services@yrdsb.edu.on.ca), York Catholic District School Board and Direction du Service de Transport Francobus (info@francobus.ca).